 I kept things very simply and just displayed a few stems in my Welcome sign that hangs on our Tiny Shed.
 I have been enjoying this project since March never tiring from changing out the jars with something natural.

 Just make sure to add striped stems to the water so it stays clean.

-It’s a little late in the season to get this beautiful flower started in your garden now but think about adding it next spring to your growing list.
+It’s a little late in the season to get this beautiful flower started in your garden now so, think about adding it next spring.

 Seeds can be purchased online at Burpee or Johnny’s Selected Seeds and if you shop around I bet you can even find them at your local nursery.

-It’s incredibly easy to grow the beautiful Bells of Ireland and who knows it may also bring a little luck to your garden space.
+This flower is incredibly easy to grow and who knows it may also bring a little luck to your garden space.